rapidsai/clx/examples/streamz/README.md

 Streamz has the ability to read from [Kafka](https://kafka.apache.org/) directly into [Dask](https://dask.org/) allowing for computation on a multi-core or cluster environment.
 This approach is best used for instances in which you hope to increase processing speeds with streaming data.

+A selection of workflows such as cyBERT and DGA detection inferencing are implemented in clx streamz.
 Here we share an example in which we demonstrate how to read Apache log data from Kafka, perform log parsing using CLX cyBERT and publish result data back to Kafka.

 ## Build Quickstart Docker Image
 For convenience, you can build a Docker image that will include a working environment that's ready for running your pipeline.
 This image will contain all needed components including [Kafka](https://kafka.apache.org/) and [Zookeeper](https://zookeeper.apache.org/).
-An example pipeline is also included on the container to demonstrate using cyBERT and Streamz to parse a sample of Apache logs.

 Prerequisites:
 * NVIDIA Pascal™ GPU architecture or better